automationwise/awise.github.io/src/content/brief.md

 Get projects back on track, restore failed deployments, and resolve urgent incidents before they impact customers.

 **Automation & Workflow Design**
-We simplify complex processes with sensible automations and workflows, supported by documentation that’s easy to understand, designed for people, not just machines.
+We simplify complex processes with sensible automations and workflows, supported by clear documentation designed for people, not just machines.

 **Infrastructure Management**